Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 23658.

-(a) The department may approve an untested device and list that device on the roster if a model of the device made by the same manufacturer is already listed and the unlisted device differs from the listed device in only one or more of the following features:
+(a) The department may approve a device not tested by a certified laboratory and list that device on the roster if a model of the device made by the same manufacturer is already listed on the roster and the unlisted device differs from the listed device in only one or more of the following features:

 (1) Finish, including, but not limited to, color or engraving.

 (2) Any feature that does not in any way alter the material or functioning of any of the components of the device.
-Dimensional changes may be approved by the department without additional testing on a case-by-case basis when the dimensional changes do not alter the device’s ability to operate in the same manner demonstrated in the laboratory, including when the dimensional changes do not alter the size of the door or the locking bolts.
+A device with changes in dimensions may be approved by the department without additional testing on a case-by-case basis when the dimensional changes do not alter the weight of the device, the size of the door, or the functioning of the internal locking mechanisms or locking bolts.

 (3) Any change in name or model number that does not affect the design or function of the device.

-(4) Any engraved or permanently affixed marking added pursuant to subdivision (e) of Section 23655.
+(4) Any engraved or permanently affixed marking added pursuant to paragraph (2) of subdivision (f) of Section 23655.

 (b) Any manufacturer seeking to have a device approved pursuant to this section shall provide the department with all of the following: